tqhuy2018/Casper-ObjectiveC-sdk/README.md

 ],
 ```

-In any ObjectiveC file, to use the Crypto function that this package provides, simply add this import at the beginning of the  ObjectiveC file.
+In any ObjectiveC code file, to use the Crypto function that this package provides, simply add this import at the beginning of the  ObjectiveC file.

  ```ObjectiveC
 @import CasperCryptoHandlePackage;